Get your hands on some art! Currently Registering 2020 DFAC Summer Art Academy, YAY! : )

 There is a lot of information here about the health & safety protocols we are putting in place to help keep everyone safe & healthy.
 Please take time to read all of it!

 The overriding factor is, that DFAC at a minimum follows City, County and State guidelines.
 This means, that you will most likely know about changes in the same time frame that we do.
 We WILL keep this page updated, so please check back, if you have any concerns. : )

 What we can tell you is what DFAC has been planning.
 When DFAC shutdown and cancelled 12 weeks of revenue generating classes, laid off staff and reduced skeleton crew salaries in March, we started to work on adjustments to camps so that when June 1st arrives, we would be ready.
+June 1st arrived and we are off to a great start.
 Below is a list of some of the steps that have been addressed:

 – All camps maximum attendance per group was reduced to 8 students.
 This allows for 1 instructor and one assistant for a max total of 10

 – Studios set up with individual tables/chairs following 6ft social distancing spacing

 – Staff/Instructors/assistants wear masks

 – Touchless thermometers at 3 main entrances and everyone (all ages) entering the building will be required to wear a mask (not provided by DFAC)

 – Studios will have “healthy carts” stocked with wipes, hand sanitizer and peroxide spray